xivdev/EXDSchema/Usage.md

 ```
 The targets array must contain all possible sheets that this field can link to.
 When defining the link, add a `condition` object with a `switch` key that defines the field to switch on the value of.
-The `cases` dictionary contains arrays of *the indexes of* sheets to resolve to when the case matches.
+The `cases` dictionary contains arrays of *the indexes of the desired sheet(s) in the target array* to resolve to when the case matches.

 Yes, the `case` dictionary may contain an *array*.
 This means that each case can be a [multi link](#multi-link) as well.
 Take `Item` for example:
 ```yml